What is Data Processing

-This technique has the ability to respond almost immediately to various signals in order to acquire and process information.
-These involve high maintainance andupfront cost attributed to very advanced technology and computing power.
+This technique can respond almost immediately to various signals to acquire and process information.
+These involve high maintenance and upfront cost attributed to very advanced technology and computing power.
 Time saved is maximum in this case as the output is seen in real time.
 For example in banking transactions

 4. Distributed Processing